-- Use information gathered from families upon enrolment regarding the child's needs, interest and family backgrounds.
-It is important to develop a partnership between parents and Educators to ensure that consistency between home and the Service occurs and that the best possible care is provided. - 2.
-Each child's learning will be based on their interests and strengths and guided by educators. - 3.
+- Use information gathered from families upon enrolment and during regular communication regarding the child's needs, interest and family backgrounds.
+It is important to develop a partnership between parents and Educators to ensure that consistency between home and the WFDC service occurs and that the best possible care is provided. - 2.
+Each child's learning will be based on their interests, strengths and developmental needs and guided by Educators. - 3.
 Educators must work in collaboration with families to provide relevant learning experiences for each child, based on their interests and family experiences. - 4.
 Educators will observe and record the strengths and learning of each child. - 5.
 Educators will work closely with children and families to produce ideas for the curriculum. - 6.
-Learning Outcomes will be linked to the curriculum during and after each child's learning has occurred. - 7.
-The curriculum will be constructed on the children's interests, educators extending children's interests, child initiated experiences and family contribution. - 8.
-Where appropriate, the educator will liaise with external agencies and support persons to best educate and care for children with additional needs. - 9.
-Educators work with the Coordination Unit in preparing and/or implementing the curriculum which collaborates with the service philosophy. - 10.
-A balance between indoor and outdoor experiences is planned for with large blocks of unstructured time for child initiated play.
+Learning outcomes will be linked to the curriculum during and after each child's learning has occurred. - 7.
+The curriculum will be constructed on the children's interests, educators extending children's interests, child-initiated experiences and family contribution. - 8.
+Where appropriate, the Educator will liaise with external agencies and support persons to best educate and care for children with additional needs. - 9.
+Educators work with the Coordination Unit in preparing and/or implementing the curriculum which collaborates with the service philosophy.

-Approval Date: Jan 2013/Last Review: February 2018/Next review: May 2018/Page 3 of 6
+Approval Date: Jan 2013/Last Review: February 2025 / Next review: Feb 2026/Page 3 of 6

-- 11. The curriculum will be evaluated and reflected upon continuously by educators. - 12.
+- 10. A balance between indoor and outdoor experiences is planned for with large blocks of unstructured time for child-initiated play. - 11.
+The curriculum will be evaluated and reflected upon continuously by Educators. - 12.
 Promote children's physical activity by supporting the development of their gross motor skills and fostering their emerging fundamental movement skills through a range of intentionally planned and child initiated active play learning experiences. - 13.
-Implement an ongoing cycle of planning, documenting and evaluating children's learning which will underpin the educational program and involves educators in critically thinking about what is obtainable and why. - 14.
-Document children's experiences and their responses to the environment making children's learning visible to children, educators and families and promotes shared learning and collaboration. - 15.
-Provide experiences that include both structured and unstructured learning times catering for children's individual needs, interests and are age appropriate. - 16.
-Ensure materials and equipment reflect the cultural diversity and values of individual families (within the family context of the educator's home). - 17.
-Provide experiences that actively promote and initiate the investigation of ideas, complex concepts and thinking, reasoning and hypothesising. - 18.
-Provide opportunities for children to be active daily through a balance of planned and spontaneous experiences within the indoor and outdoor environment. - 19.
-Plan realistic curriculum goals for children based on observation and assessment of individual needs and interests. - 20.
-Use a variety of documentation methods to reflect on children's experiences, thinking and learning. - 21.
+Provide time and resources for children to practice and revisit their fine motor skills development. - 14.
+Implement an ongoing cycle of planning, documenting and evaluating children's learning which will underpin the educational program and involves Educators in critically thinking about what is obtainable and why. - 15.
+Educators will document children's experiences and their responses to the environment, making children's learning visible to children, families and EPCs, which promotes shared learning and collaboration. - 16.
+Provide age-appropriate experiences that include both structured and unstructured learning times catering for children's individual needs and interests. - 17.
+Ensure materials and equipment reflect the cultural diversity and values of individual families (within the family context of the Educator's home). - 18.
+Provide experiences that actively promote and initiate the investigation of ideas, complex concepts and thinking, reasoning and hypothesising. - 19.
+Provide opportunities for children to be active daily through a balance of planned and spontaneous experiences within the indoor and outdoor environment. - 20.
+Plan realistic curriculum goals for children based on observation and assessment of individual needs and interests. - 21.
+Use a variety of documentation methods to reflect on children's experiences, thinking and learning. - 22.
 Ensure critical reflection clearly determines all aspects of planning events and experiences, considering at all times different perspectives, children's learning needs and opportunities for spontaneous play.
-Teaching strategies and environmental changes will also inform planning.
+Teaching strategies and environmental changes will also inform planning. - 23.
+Educators are committed to the safety and wellbeing of children.
+We have zero tolerance for any form of discrimination, child abuse or neglect and we demonstrate that commitment through our positive role modelling, intentional daily practices, inclusion of child safe resources and meaningful discussions with children and families.